Tin Bird Choir: Biography

 Tin Bird Choir is husband and wife Eric and Heather Hurlock along with musicians Josh Sceurman, Ellen Houle, and Brad Hinton.

 In the Spring of 2007 Eric and Heather opened for a local band called The Youngers and after the show they were approached by members of the local musical community, Mike Yesconis, Josh Sceurman and Ellen Houle, who joined them in their barn for picking and playing.
 Soon TBC was practicing weekly and gigging regularly, playing at venues all around the Philly Metro area.
 In the Fall of 2009 they released their debut CD, Barn Rock.

 In 2016, they started playing with Philly all-star Brad Hinton, who fills out their sound with 3-part harmonies and just the right amount of virtuosic guitar.

-They're receiving a lot of support from Philadelphia's 88.5 WXPN.
-And the City Paper's Mary Armstrong, says of the band, “...one local group that should appeal to both sides of the fray [Philadelphia Folk Festival's changing audience] is the Tin Bird Choir,...”.
-The Morning Call says their CD has “...intelligence and originality to anchor vocal harmonies and acoustic picking.”
+The band has received airplay on Philadelphia radio station 88.5 WXPN.
+Coverage in local media, including the Philadelphia City Paper, noted the group's appeal to audiences within the city's folk music scene.
+The Morning Call describe their debut album as featuring vocal harmonies and acoustic instrumentation.